sjmulder/shuf/README.md

 system will kill the utility instead of failing an allocation, so it'll never get to using a temporary file.

+The Windows version doesn't have any superpower.
+It just tries to read the input into memory.

 Author
 ------
 Sijmen Mulder (<ik@sjmulder.nl>).